 Tell us about church owned land you think has potential for social housing development: Contact Housing Justice

 Advice about the obligation of church trustees to obtain ‘best terms’ when disposing of land or buildings can be found in our briefing note.

-The Charity Commission's Advancement of Religion for Public Benefit 2008 reflects this guidance.
+The Charity Commission's Public Benefit: Rules for Charities reflects this guidance.

 N.B.
 This advice is given as general guidance but should not be solely relied on.
 Trustees should consider taking legal advice in specific cases.